bhanghj3094/CS372-NLP/README.md

 ### Problem Description

 These days, there are numerous online contents, such as movie or application reviews, and people react to them with comments.
 However, malicious comments are becoming a social problem.
-In this project, it starts with simple preference discriminator with various NLTK techniques, and expands over different datasets.
-Preference discriminator refers to assessing how positive or negative the reviewers are about the content they watch or use.
-All works are done only with the use of NLTK.
+In this project, it starts with simple preference discriminator, and expands over different datasets. *Preference discriminator* refers to assessing how positive or negative the reviewers are about the content they watch or use.
+All works are done only with NLTK.

 ### Dataset